magento/devdocs/src/guides/v2.3/install-gde/prereq/merch_install.md

 *  Database: MySQL

  {:.bs-callout-info}
-We recommend you contact GoDaddy support to verify all the system requirements are configured and get their assistance if any of the software is not installed.
+We recommend you contact GoDaddy support to verify all the system requirements are installed and get their assistance if any of the software is not installed.

 For complete details, see [System requirements]({{ page.baseurl }}/install-gde/system-requirements.html).